 Technical/Vocational Study Programmes (TVET)

-To be considered for an overseas scholarship for a Technical/Vocational Study Programmes (TVET) such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician you must have 5 higher level GCSE/CXC subject passes with A, B or C grades including Math and English Language, or 3 higher GCSE/CXC passes with A, B or C grades with 99 Foundation Maths and English with A or B grades from UCCI or ICCI, or a cumulative high school GPA of 2.75 or higher including Maths and English Language passes with A, B or C grades, or a cumulative GPA of 2.5 in your first year of study at UCCI or other Institution WITH professional or academic work in the desired course of study.
-Mature Candidates will be reviewed on a case by case basis.
+To be considered for an overseas scholarship for a Technical/Vocational Study Programme (TVET), such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician, you must have one of the following: 1) five higher level GCSE/CXC subject passes with A, B or C grades, including maths and English Language; 2) three higher GCSE/CXC passes with A, B or C grades with 99 foundation maths and English with A or B grades from UCCI or ICCI; 3) a cumulative high school GPA of 2.75 or higher, including maths and English language passes with A, B or C grades; or 4) a cumulative GPA of 2.5 in your first year of study at UCCI or other institution with professional or academic work in the desired course of study.
+The Education Council have compiled a list of technical/vocational study programmes that they will approve scholarships for.

-There are now TVET grants available to those that want to take a course at Inspire Cayman or Cayman Career Academy which are both local institutions.
-This application is open year round and approved every quarter.
-Funding is up to CI$15,000 and there is no limited to number of times an applicant can apply for a scholarship, once they have complete the previous course.
+Scholarships are also available to students wanting to stay in Cayman and take a Technical and Vocational Certificate or Diploma at one of the four approved TVET institutions.
+This application is open year-round and approved every quarter.
+Funding is up to CI$15,000 and there is no limit to the number of times an applicant can apply for a scholarship once they complete the previous course.

 The Community Engagement Programme (CEP)

-UCCI now offers the Peter N. Thomson Family Foundation now offers the Community Engagement Awards where students can receive up to CI$2,500 per year in financial aid to support tuition, books, fees and other needs.
+UCCI now offers the Peter N. Thomson Family Foundation scholarship where students can receive up to CI$2,500 per year in financial aid to support tuition, books, fees and other needs.
 To be eligible for the scholarship, you must: demonstrate potential for civic service leadership in the Cayman Islands, be a first-generation college student, be a Cayman resident for at least one year, and be a new student in your first year of study at UCCI.
 To learn more about how to apply and eligible Associate and Bachelor programmes, visit www.ucci.edu.ky/cep.

 For more information on the application process see the https://moescholarships.gov.ky website or visit our sister website: Cayman Parent.